kelepool/docs.kelepool.com/src/en/developers/ethereum/api/README.md

 > - `amount` : Amount(ETH)
 > - `op_type` : opertion type
 > - `op_id` : opertion id
+> - `type` : stake type
 > - `history_time` : operation time
+> - `remain_time` : This field requires the above op_type to be (1: stake 2: unstake 5: fast stake) to be used, indicating how many seconds remaining for the pledge or redemption record to take effect (unit: second)

 ```json
 {